 Mold can settle on the evaporator coils on your unit and also in some other places like the drip pans and drain lines as well as the surface of the liner.

-The odor you can smell is a good indication that mold is present in your HAVC system and although you can smell it coming through your ventilation system, the source is an unpleasant slimy sludge that is happily feeding off the moisture in your unit.
+The odor you can smell is a good indication that mold is present in your HVAC system.
+So although you can smell it coming through your ventilation system, the source is an unpleasant slimy sludge.
+One slimy sludge happily feeding off the moisture in your unit.

 Call a professional

-There a health issues that need to be considered before attempting to tackle this problem yourself and that is why in most circumstances, it is better to call in an HVAC professional to assist, unless you have plenty of experience yourself.
+There a health issues that need to be considered before attempting to tackle this problem yourself.
+Also and that is why in most circumstances.
+So it is better to call in an HVAC professional to assist.
+Therefore unless you have plenty of experience yourself.